ldvsked/sql/README.md

 People's visit and people's order are different entities and don't contain any correlation between data.
 For example, a customer can be in a restaurant (just looking at the menu) and in that time place an order in another restaurant by phone or mobile application.
 Or another case, just be at home and again make a call with order without any visits.

-## Chapter IV
+## Chapter III
-## Exercise 00 — Let’s create separated views for persons
+## Exercise 00 — Let’s create separate views for persons

 | Exercise 00: Let’s create separated views for persons |                                                                                                                          |
 |---------------------------------------|--------------------------------------------------------------------------------------------------------------------------|